dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

   * Other conduits are still behind it as a lot of them are just extremely weak in 0.2%-0.5% damage increase range.
 See conduit section for a more detailed breakdown.
 * Adaptive Swarm now has a Balance specific effect that increasese the periodic effectiveness by 30% instead of 20% and the jump range was increased for us form 25y to 35y.
   * This is a very good change for Swarm as it needed exactly this Balance specific adjustment.
-  * Now competitive on single target when manipulating the refresh mechanic it has.
-General rule for usage:
+  * Now competitive on single target when manipulating the refresh mechanic it has which may be fun.
+General rule for usage I found if you want to try optimizing it:
     * If damage is ticking and has less than 3 stacks wait to refresh as late as possible
     * If 3+ stacks on the target, use so it arrives just after those stacks expires
     * If you have 4+ stacks on an ally dont use a new swarm if the heal will arrive at the target in the next ~5 secs or less